Emeritus Professor of Music

 After holding academic lecturing appointments at Christ Church, Oxford, followed by the Universities of Liverpool, Newcastle and Lancaster, he moved into the conservatoire sector as Head of Postgraduate Studies & Research at the RNCM in 2001.
 He joined the Research Department of Birmingham Conservatoire in 2004 and served as Director of Research from 2010 to 2015.
 He is a Fellow of the Royal Historical Society, and of the Society of Antiquaries of London.

 He also has active research interests in areas of music in the 19th and 20th centuries, especially relating to performance, and has published on Ravel, Prokofiev, and Steve Reich.
-More recently he has been developing research projects centred on the pianist Ilona Eibenschütz and issues of pianistic style in the circles of Brahms and Clara Schumann in the late 19th century, and on the music of George Antheil, especially the violin sonatas of the 1920s and Antheil’s collaboration with the violinist Olga Rudge.
+More recently he has been developing research projects centred on the pianist Ilona Eibenschütz and issues of pianistic style in the circles of Brahms and Clara Schumann in the late 19th century, and has also worked on the music of George Antheil, especially the violin sonatas of the 1920s and Antheil’s collaboration with the violinist Olga Rudge.